 - experience that disappears

 This is why the first institutional intervention should be boring: an ATS-safe baseline format.
+For more details on why students struggle with automated screening, see our guide on ATS resume scoring.

 The university standard: a simple ATS-safe template